 Back at the barn, we couldn't resist walking through Lawton Stables' Small Animal Farm.
 Meeting us at the gate was the official greeter - a friendly fawn with big Bambi eyes.
 This free attraction also features sheep, rabbits, pigs, chickens, a miniature donkey, llama and a goat en garde atop his coop.

-Lawton Stables also offers Shetland pony rides for children 7 and younger weighing no more than 55 pounds, and
+Lawton Stables also offers Shetland pony rides for children 7 and younger weighing no more than 55 pounds, and for an equestrian adventure the whole family can enjoy, try a carriage ride through the Forest Preserve.

 Click here to make reservations or learn more about Lawton Stables, or call (843) 671-2586.